Is the Sodium Lauryl Sulfate in My Shampoo Safe?

 Advertisement

-Sodium lauryl sulfate (SLS) is a detergent, a crystalline salt of sulfated lauryl alcohol.
+SLS is a detergent, a crystalline salt of sulfated lauryl alcohol.
 It's good at general cleaning because it's a surfactant — a substance that breaks up surface tension, the bonds between molecules in the outer layer of a compound.
 This is how SLS produces lather.
-It eases those bonds, allowing two separate entities — say, shampoo and your hair — to interact more effectively.
-Without this loosening of surface bonds, shampoo wouldn't be as good at removing dirt and oil from your hair.

 The most common reaction at this point is: Really?
 The stuff in our shampoo is also in garage-floor cleaners?
 How can that be safe?

-It's a bold claim, and the email had the desired effect.
-Lots of people switched to "all-natural" shampoos that proudly assert their SLS-free status, presumably to avoid shampoo-related cancer risk.
-But are these people really less likely to develop cancer than those of us who use regular old SLS-containing shampoo?
+It's a bold claim, and the e-mail had the desired effect.
+Lots of people switched to "all-natural," sulfate-free shampoos that proudly assert they don't include SLS, presumably to avoid shampoo-related cancer risk.

+But are these people really less likely to develop cancer than those of us who use regular old SLS-containing hair cosmetics?
 As it turns out, there are certain risks associated with sodium lauryl sulfate, but not the one you're thinking of.

 Advertisement